Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Trapped solution

 To perform the nonlinear analysis, we measure solutions in various norms.
-In the following, we prove some relevant estimates, which are basically originated from the bootstrap assumption \eqref{eq:BootstapAssumption} and the coercivity estimates (Proposition~\ref{PropCoercivityLQ} and Proposition~\ref{PropCoercivityAQLQ}) by interpolation arguments. \begin{lem}[Coercivity estimates] The following estimates hold: \begin{enumerate} \item We have
+In the following, we prove some relevant estimates, which basically originate from \eqref{eq:energy scale bounds} and the coercivity estimates (Proposition~\ref{PropCoercivityLQ} and Proposition~\ref{PropCoercivityAQLQ}) by the bootstrap assumption \eqref{eq:BootstapAssumption} and interpolation arguments.